WeareJH/m2-module-import/README.md

 A transformer is used to rename columns, manipulate data and organise it.
 For example if the sku column comes in as `Product_Number` from the CSV file (`Product_Number` would be the column header in the CSV), you might want to rename it to `sku` so your writer accepts generic data.
-You Could do this like:
+You could do this like:

 ```php
 <?php